deva666/Peko/README.md

 #### Android Permissions with Kotlin Coroutines
 No more callbacks, builders, listeners or verbose code for requesting Android permissions.
-Request permissions with one function call, thanks to Kotlin Coroutines.
+Get Permission Request Result asynchronously with one function call.
+Thanks to [Kotlin Coroutines](https://github.com/Kotlin/kotlinx.coroutines), permissions requests are async and lightweight (no new threads are used/created).

 ***